Summer means a few very important things: patio beers, long hot days, cottaging, fresh local produce and of course, s’mores!

 homemade graham crackers (gluten-free and vegan)

-Recipe from Oh She Glows
+Recipe inspired by Oh She Glows

 - 3 tbsp melted coconut oil